Introduction

 Possible side effects

-Excessive intake of magnesium may cause the following side effects:
+Excessive magnesium intake can cause the following side effects:

-• Stomach upset: Nausea, abdominal pain or flatulence may occur.
+Stomach issues: Nausea, abdominal pain, or bloating may occur.

-• Fatigue: High doses may cause fatigue in some people.
+Fatigue: High doses can cause tiredness in some people.

-• Lower blood pressure: Magnesium can lower blood pressure, which can cause dizziness in some people.
+Lower blood pressure: Magnesium can lower blood pressure, which may cause dizziness in some people.

 Magnesium can interact with various medications:

-• Antibiotics: Tetracyclines and quinolones, in particular, can be impaired.
-Leave at least 2-3 hours between doses.
+Antibiotics: Especially tetracyclines and quinolones can be affected.
+Keep at least 2-3 hours between doses.

-• Bisphosphonates: Drugs for osteoporosis can be inhibited in their absorption by magnesium.
+Bisphosphonates: Medications for osteoporosis can have their absorption inhibited by magnesium.

-• Diuretics: Some diuretic medications can increase magnesium levels, while others can decrease them.
+Diuretics: Some water pills can increase magnesium levels, others can decrease them.

-Always talk to your doctor before taking magnesium supplements, especially if you take medication regularly.
+Always talk to your doctor before starting magnesium supplements, especially if you regularly take medications.

 How to take magnesium correctly